hardiksharma11/Contest-Notifier/README.md

 - Now your extension is loaded successfully !
 - Now you can use the Extension : Contest Notifier from the Extensions block of the chrome pallette.

+Note : If you face any problem, make sure you are logged in here `https://clist.by/login/`

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).